MinBZK/max-regel-book/src/design.md

 These facts can be shared with other systems (e.g., via message queues) at any stage of processing.

 In our discount example, when determining the number of kids in a family, this is done for determining the discount.
 But that number may itself be fed into a fraud detection system.
 E.g. "more than 100 children in one family generates an alert of possible fraud".
 Or, for people receiving a discount, send some happy email to offer them next month another benefit.

+Another way to look at extensibility is to ensure no proprietary software is needed to edit rules.
+Complicated and closed formats for storing rules may one day be a liability: what if the software company ceases to support the required software?
+An open (text-based) format for rules leaves the door open to create an alternative way of reusing those rules previously defined.

 ---